streamroot/integration-samples/orchestrator/android/ExoPlayer-Java/README.md

 dc.addStateStatsListener(dcStatsView);
 ```

-You can show the stats by clicking 5 times very fast anywhere or programmatically using :
+You can display the **stats** by clicking anywhere repeatedly for 5 times or programmatically using :

 ```java
 dcStatsView.showStats();